 Gorran Village (also known as Gorran Churchtown) has a general store/post office and the 'Barley Sheaf' public house which recently reopened after a major refurbishment.
-The telephone number for the pub is 01726 843330 and their website is www.thebarleysheafgorran.co.uk In the centre of the village is the parish church of St Gorran, which is Norman in orogin and inside there is an interestingly carved oak chair.
+The telephone number for the pub is 01726 843330 and their website is www.thebarleysheafgorran.co.uk.
+You will find their current menu at the back of this folder.

+In the centre of the village is the parish church of St Gorran, which is Norman in orogin and inside there is an interestingly carved oak chair.
 The notice board outside the church displays the service times and events.